 Second, make your request really vague.
 Assume that we either know what the customer was talking about, or that we intuitively know what is being requested.
 One recent feature request came to me as:

 Literally, no more description than that.
 Immediate questions I had were:

 - How to log this?
 In the administration log?
 In the user history (and presume we track the transactions in the system database)?
 Track it globally?

 - For the routing changes, again, associated with each user, or track all the changes done on users by an Administrator?

 You get the hint.
 There are many ways to skin this cat, and if you can't be bothered to find out some more details, I am going to prioritize this to Dante's third ring of hell.
 If I have to do significant legwork, AND I don't understand what you are looking for, straight to the round file.

 Third, try to exaggerate how many more sales you are going to get for this.
 It is bad enough that the original sales case was a small system sale.
 But trying to tell me how this will lead to tens of system sales because this one change opens the door.
-I have a story of a special certification that we did 4 years ago.
+I have a story of a special certification (think like CE) that we did 4 years ago.
 About $50K of consulting time, uncountable hours of Development time (5 hotfixes, a special SDK, and some significant documentation) that lead to exactly $0 of follow on orders.